boris-fouomene/reslib/src/validator/docs/GUIDE.md

   message: string,
   errors: ValidatorClassItemError[]; // Array of errors
   fieldErrors: Record<string, string>; // Map of field -> error message
-  data: Partial<Target>; // The data that was validated
+  data: Partial<TClass>; // The data that was validated
   // ...
 }
 ```